 (v) the party's compensation structure has not been changed for the purpose of affecting a support or maintenance obligation.

 (c) Expense reimbursements or in-kind payments received by a parent in the course of employment, self-employment, or operation of a business shall be counted as income if they reduce personal living expenses.

 (d) Gross income may be calculated on either an annual or monthly basis.
 Weekly income shall be translated to monthly income by multiplying the weekly income by 4.33.

 (e) Gross income does not include a child support payment received by a party.
 It is a rebuttable presumption that adoption assistance payments, Northstar kinship assistance payments, and foster care subsidies are not gross income.

 (f) Gross income does not include the income of the obligor's spouse and the obligee's spouse.

-(g) Child support or spousal maintenance payments ordered by a court for a nonjoint child or former spouse or ordered payable to the other party as part of the current proceeding are deducted from other periodic payments received by a party for purposes of determining gross income.
+(g) Spousal maintenance payments ordered by a court for a former spouse or ordered payable to the other party as part of the current proceeding are deducted from other periodic payments received by a party for purposes of determining gross income.

 (h) Gross income does not include public assistance benefits received under section 256.741 or other forms of public assistance based on need.

 NOTE: The amendment to this section by Laws 2021, chapter 30, article 10, section 62, is effective January 1, 2023.
 Laws 2021, chapter 30, article 10, section 62, the effective date.